ruoyuxie/recall/README.md

 ## 📝 Overview
 This is the official repository for [ReCaLL: Membership Inference via Relative Conditional Log-Likelihoods (EMNLP 2024)](https://aclanthology.org/2024.emnlp-main.493.pdf).
 The repo contains the original ReCaLL implementation on the WikiMIA benchmark dataset.
 Check out the project [website](https://royxie.com/recall-project-page/) for more information.

-⭐ If you find our implementation and paper helpful, please consider citing our work ⭐ :
+⭐ If you find our implementation or paper helpful, please consider citing our work ⭐ :

 ```bibtex